Greatest Literature banner

 See the serious writing student

-It may seem strange to pick In Our Time as Ernest Hemingway's greatest story collection because many individual stories in later collections have become more familiar—and are arguably more accomplished than these earlier tales.
+It may seem perverse to pick In Our Time as Ernest Hemingway's greatest story collection because many individual stories in later collections have become more familiar—and are arguably more accomplished than these earlier tales.

 However, Hemingway's early stories set a new standard for story-writing.
 Strangely perhaps to our eyes and ears, these stories were shocking when they hit the public in 1925.
 Shocking because they were written so differently than anything that had appeared before.